smspillaz/server-rendering-in-2018/README.md

 });
 ```

-### Chapter 6: Running your redux-sagas before rendering
+### 6. Running Your `redux-sagas` Before Rendering

-Usually when your components mount there's a bunch of data you might want to immediately start fetching from the server. *If* it is cheap to do so, it might be beneficial for you to do some of that work on the server to avoid a roundtrip.
-To do that, you'll want to wait for your redux sagas to complete until rendering the final result.
+Usually, when components are mounted, there's a bunch of data you might want to immediately start fetching from the server. *If* it is cheap to do so, it might be beneficial for you to do some of that work on the server to avoid a round trip.
+To do that, you'll want to wait for your Redux sagas to complete until final result is rendered.

 The gist of what will happen here is that we'll kick off a render of your application, run any sagas which need to be run, dispatch a special `END` event, which causes the saga generators to terminate, then render your application again, this time with an updated redux store containing pre-filled data.